dezem/SAK/SAK_32bit/liesmich_readme.txt

 4NXCI (4nxci.exe) - The respect goes to The-4n and SciresM for developing and providing the tool.
 Source: https://github.com/The-4n/4NXCI

-hacBrewPack (hacbrewpack.exe) - The respect goes to The-4n for developing and providing the tool.
+hacBrewPack / hptnacp (hacbrewpack.exe / hptnacp.exe) - The respect goes to The-4n for developing and providing the tool.
 Source: https://github.com/The-4n/hacBrewPack

 switchbrew (nx-hbloader) - The respect goes to switchbrew Team, R-YaTian and HookedBehemoth for developing and providing the nx-hbloader/forks.